ZhenkaiShou/project/stand alone implementation/NMT/README.md

 To run the code you need the latest version of TensorFlow (>=1.12) installed.

 ## Usage
-NModify the hyperparameters by editting config.py.
+**Note**: Hyperparameters can be modified in config.py.

-Run train.py to train the model.
+Run training.py to train the model.
 The training dataset will be automatically downloaded if they do not exist.
 ```
-python train.py
+python training.py
 ```

 Run evaluation.py to evaluate the trained model.
 An average BLEU score over the selected dataset will be returned.